George Harrison albums and songs sales

 Final days (1997-2001)

 An heavy smoker for decades, Harrison was diagnosed with throat cancer in 1997.
 Dealing with cancer and radiotherapy is already a nightmare by itself, the guitarist also had to deal with a violent attack.
 In the final days of 1999, when his cancer seemed recovered, a schizophrenic agressor entered his home and stabbed him more than 40 times with a kitchen knife.
-His wife was able to hit the attacker from behind and stop him, saving the life of her husband.
+His wife was able to hit the attacker from behind and stop him, saving her husband’s life.

 After that, cancer returned, and a brain tumour followed.
 He passed away on November 29, 2001, aged 58.
 He was survived by his wife, Olivia Arias, and their son, Dhani.
 A musician himself, Dhani would go on to finish demos from his father along with Jeff Lynne to publish a posthumous album, 2002’s Brainwashed.